GIFT: Guided Importance-Aware Fine-Tuning for Diffusion Language Models

-Based on the newly defined form of the $Q$ matrix, and following the derivation in ~\citep{ou2025absorbingdiscretediffusionsecretly}, we obtain the modified formulation of the SFT loss.
+Based on the newly defined form of the $Q$ matrix, and following the derivation in ~\citealp{ou2025absorbingdiscretediffusionsecretly}, we obtain the modified formulation of the SFT loss.
 The detailed derivation is provided in Appendix~\ref{app:der}.

 \begin{restatable}{theorem}{maintheorem} Assuming the $Q$ matrix takes the form given in Equation~\ref{eq:q}, let the initial sequence be $x_0$ and the sequence at time $t$ be $x_t$.
 Under this setting, the $i$-th token is masked with probability $t_i = 1 - (1-t)^{\tfrac{\beta_{x^i}}{\beta_{\text{ref}}}}$, where $\beta_{x^i}$ denotes the masking rate of the $i$-th token, and $\beta_{\text{ref}}$ is a specified reference masking rate.
-Moreover, the Weighted SFT loss can be derived as follows:
+Moreover, the importance-weighted supervised finetuning loss can be derived as follows:

 \end{restatable}